Historic Aerial Imagery

-Aerial imagery has traditionally been available as contact prints and negatives.
-Technology allows these formats to be transferred into a GIS or digital layer, where other data can be overlaid and analyzed, which makes seeing changes that have happened over years easy.
+Aerial imagery has traditionally only been available as contact prints and negatives.
+Technology, however, allows these formats to be transferred into a GIS or digital layer, where other data can be overlaid and analyzed, which makes seeing changes that have happened over years easy.

-2. Teton County Map Server.
-Map viewers and services previously available on TCD’s web site have shifted to Teton County’s Map Server, located here.
-This site offers increased functionality and additional data layers that can be viewed in conjunction with the aerial imagery.
-This change now allows capacity such as measuring acreage of an area, or viewing imagery along with property boundaries and zoning overlays.
+- Teton County Map Server.
+This site allows capacity such as measuring acreage of an area, or viewing imagery along with property boundaries and zo

 Teton Conservation District is continuously searching for additional aerial imagery, and is regularly improving existing data sets.

 Sources of this imagery include National Archives and Records Administration (NARA) in College Park, Maryland, the United States Department of Agriculture- Farm Service Agency Aerial Photography Field Office (USDA-FSA APFO) in Salt Lake City, and the Western Archeological and Conservation Center of the National Park Service.